© 2014 WebMD, LLC. All rights reserved.

 - Pancreas biopsy: Either using a needle through the skin or a surgical procedure, a small piece of pancreas tissue is removed to look for cancer or other conditions.

 - Endoscopic ultrasound: A probe is placed on the belly, and harmless sound waves create images by reflecting off the pancreas and other organs.
+Endoscopic ultrasound may reveal gallstones and can be helpful in diagnosing severe pancreatitis when an invasive test such as ERCP might make the condition worse.
+A biopsy or sampling of the pancreas may also be possible with this type of ultrasound.

 - Amylase and lipase: Blood tests showing elevated levels of these pancreatic enzymes can suggest pancreatitis.